-Here Are the Costs of Starting a Food Truck (and How to Save Money)
+Here Are Need-To-Know Food Truck Costs (and How to Save Money)

 The popularity of food trucks has exploded in the past decade.
 What began as a fad has transformed to mainstream as Americans have embraced mobile restaurants.
 As a result, aspiring chefs and restaurant-industry entrepreneurs have turned to food trucks as a lower-cost, lower-risk alternative to opening traditional restaurants.

 Even if food truck owners aspire to one day open brick-and-mortar locations, starting out with a mobile operation is a smart way to try out different neighborhoods, test and tweak dishes, and build a following before taking the plunge with a physical location.

 Perhaps the most attractive aspect of starting a food truck instead of (or as a precursor to) a brick-and-mortar restaurant is the idea that it’s a relative bargain.
 But the actual food truck costs endured, especially depending on where you live, might be greater than you expect.